tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/Introduction to sequences_Test.md

 - r
 - n

-4. How is hte nth term of an arithmetic sequence represented?
+4. How is the nth term of an arithmetic sequence represented?

 - a + nd
 - a + (n-1)^d^ `correct`